-- (a) Represents the costs of acquiring publishers' advertising space that is purchased by advertisers via our Programmatic end-to-end solution ("Programmatic media cost"). - (b) Represents the costs of purchases of impressions from publishers on a cost per thousand impression basis in our Performance activities ("Performance media cost"). - (5) Adjusted EBITDA is a supplemental measure of our performance that is not required by, or presented in accordance with, IFRS.
-Adjusted EBITDA should not be considered as an alternative to total comprehensive income for the period as a measure of financial performance.
+(6) Adjusted EBITDA is a supplemental measure of our performance that is not required by, or presented in accordance with, IFRS.
+Adjusted EBITDA should not be considered as an alternative to total comprehensive income for the year as a measure of financial performance.

-Adjusted EBITDA is defined as total comprehensive income for the period adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisition-related costs and other expenses (income), net.
+Adjusted EBITDA is defined as total comprehensive income for the year adjusted for foreign currency translation differences for foreign operations, financing expenses, net, tax benefit, depreciation and amortization, stock-based compensation, restructuring and acquisition-related costs and other expenses (income), net.
 Adjusted EBITDA is included in this prospectus because it is a key metric used by management and our board of directors to assess our financial performance.
 Adjusted EBITDA is frequently used by analysts, investors and other interested parties to evaluate companies in our industry.
 Management believes that Adjusted EBITDA is an appropriate measure of operating performance because it eliminates the impact of expenses that do not relate directly to the performance of the underlying business.

-Adjusted EBITDA is not an IFRS measure of our financial performance or liquidity and should not be considered as an alternative to total comprehensive income for the period as a measure of financial performance, as an alternative to cash flows from operations as a measure of liquidity, or as an alternative to any other performance measure derived in accordance with IFRS.
+Adjusted EBITDA is not an IFRS measure of our financial performance or liquidity and should not be considered as an alternative to total comprehensive income for the year as a measure of financial performance, as an alternative to cash flows from operations as a measure of liquidity, or as an alternative to any other performance measure derived in accordance with IFRS.
 Adjusted EBITDA should not be construed as an inference that our future results will be unaffected by unusual or other items.
 Additionally, Adjusted EBITDA is not intended to be a measure of free cash flow for management's discretionary use, as it does not reflect our tax payments and certain other cash costs that may recur in the future, including, among other things, cash requirements for costs to replace assets being depreciated and amortized.
 Management compensates for these limitations by relying on our IFRS results in addition to using Adjusted EBITDA as a supplemental measure.
 Our measure of Adjusted EBITDA is not necessarily comparable to similarly titled captions of other companies due to different methods of calculation.

-The following table reconciles Adjusted EBITDA to the most directly comparable IFRS financial performance measure, which is total comprehensive income (loss) for the period:
+The following table reconciles Adjusted EBITDA to the most directly comparable IFRS financial performance measure, which is total comprehensive income for the year: